ashrafuzzaman/twitter-bootstrap-typeahead/README.md

 About
 -----------------
+This is a fork form <https://github.com/tcrosen/twitter-bootstrap-typeahead>.
+The extra that is added in the plugin is to support template for item.
+See the usage with template.

 All the thanks in the world to [@mdo](https://twitter.com/#!/mdo) and [@fat](https://twitter.com/#!/fat) of [@twitter](https://twitter.com/) for the wonderful Bootstrap utility.<br />
 I required more functionality out of the Typeahead plugin so I created this extension with some additional features: